 Laser eye surgery, which some people call LASIK surgery, can correct several eyesight conditions.
-However, there are potential side effects, while not everyone can have the procedure.
-The surgery can also be costly, depending on where a person lives.
+However, there are potential risks or side effects, and not everyone can have the procedure.

 The eye has an outer layer called the cornea.
 Some people’s corneas can undergo changes in their shape, leading to vision issues, such as astigmatism and myopia.
 Laser eye surgery is a medical procedure that reshapes this layer.

 Precisely how laser eye surgery reshapes the cornea depends on the vision condition that the treatment aims to correct.
 Laser eye surgery can fix vision issues, such as nearsightedness and farsightedness.

 The surgery is quick, and people remain awake throughout the procedure.
 It is also usually painless — if a person experiences pain, it usually indicates there have been complications.

 This article discusses what laser eye surgery is, who it can help, costs, duration of the surgery, recovery time, and any associated short- and long-term risks.

 LASIK stands for laser-assisted in situ keratomileusis and is the most common type of refractive eye surgery.
 LASIK was first patented in 1989 and has become the

 According to the American Academy of Ophthalmology, over 150 million Americans use corrective eyewear, such as glasses or contact lenses, to compensate for refractive errors.

 Refractive errors occur when the eye does not bend — or refract — the light to properly focus on the retina in the back of the eye.
 This is usually due to the shape of the cornea.